Other undergraduate funding options

 GCSB Women in STEM Scholarship

 The value of this award is $10,000, which can be spread over three years depending on your study plans.
 Open to female second year tertiary students and above (including Honours and Masters students) intending to take a full-time course of study in science, technology, computer engineering, mathematics, data science and cyber security at any New Zealand tertiary institution.
-For more information go to GCSB Women in STEM Scholarship.
+For more information and to apply go to GCSB Women in STEM Scholarship.

 Attitude Trust Communication Scholarship